LADY IN THE PEW

 The same dream.
 Always the same one, as if his mind had been nailed down to a single reel of film that played on repeat.
 But this time—something shifted.

-His brother’s call came in.
 The phone buzzed in his palm like a trapped hornet, screen lighting his face in ghostly blue.
 Last time—every last damn time before this—he let it ring, his thumb hovering, paralyzed.
 But not tonight.
 Tonight he flipped the phone over, no hesitation, no second thoughts.

+He navigated the call of the girlfriend like automated directories.
+Finally passing those, his brother's voice came.
+But this time he hadn’t allowed that guilt to trap him.
 “You don’t need GPS,” Keith said.
 “Just go where the road takes you.
 One day I’ll be on that road too.
 One day I’ll see you again.
 I have faith in that.”